 She then did her best to raise God’s own son.

 Imagine the complex feelings and challenges of raising the son of God!

 Parenting often leads me to see my own shortcomings.
 Does this happen to you too?
-Can you imagine the shortcomings that would become evident if you were parenting the perfect and sinless child?
-His perfection could only show our imperfection.
+Can you imagine the shortcomings that would become evident in you while parenting the one and only, perfect and sinless child?
+His perfection could only reveal our imperfection.
 And yet we know he was gracious, kind and gentle.
 I am sure He was all of these things with His mother.

 Talk about true sanctification.
 I’m sure the process was often painful, and always humbling.
 And yet, she served the Lord, willingly.

 As a result, she was blessed to be the His mother.
 She was close to the son of God before His ministry began.
 She knows all those details about Him and His life that the Bible does not record.
 Precious things.
 She knew of His true origin, and of the truth of His perfect and righteous character.

 I have no doubt she knew He was without sin and marveled at His wisdom.